elabore-coop/ux-tools/mail_activity_plan/README.rst

 Configuration
 =============
-To create activity templates, go to Settings > Technical > Discuss > Activity templates :

-Select a activiy type, select a user to assign, fiel the other fields (summary, note)

 To create activities plans, go to Settings > Technical > Discuss > Activity plans :

+Provice a name

-Provide a name, select or create activity templates
+Add activity templates :

+Select an activity type, write a summary.
+Optionnaly assigne to a user and write a note.

 A plan can be related to many activity templates

-A activity template can be related to many plans
+A activity template can be related to only one plan

 A activity template is related to only one activity type